 Wealth management means more than just supervising a portfolio.
 It is multi-faceted:

-addressing risk and tax management, estate planning and charitable gifting, and, perhaps, college
+addressing risk and tax management, estate planning, charitable gifting, and perhaps college

 planning and long-term care planning.

 It is rare to find one financial professional well versed in all these disciplines.
 Acknowledging that

 reality, professionals who consult wealthy clients frequently collaborate in a team effort, so that

 they can draw on their collective understanding.

 Each professional on the team can make his or her insight readily available to others, and the

 longer the team works together, the more cohesion and experience the team has in designing its